athertoncapital/project4_racing_cubes/README.md

 History:

 April 23, 2016.
 Made the Mobius strip, derived and tested the Normal vectors, and attached all the racing cubes on the racing track.
 (William)
+April 27, 2016.
+Added moving input handlers.
+Added some samples on the racing track.
+Added a rear view mirror and connect to output image functions.
+Will start to work on adding AI.
+(William)

 TODO:
 We need more arts to decorate the scene!